 If you’re looking for a prestigious credit card, but you don’t quite qualify for an invitation from any of these 3 ultra-exclusive credit cards, don’t worry.
 You might get a better - and less expensive - credit card experience with a normal rewards credit card.
 Or, a good travel credit card might fit your lifestyle.
 The best credit cards don’t usually require a million-dollar income or private banking clout, and they still deliver plenty of great perks.

-United miles are worth 1.58 cents each, on average.
-That means 10,000 United miles have a value of roughly $158.
-United miles are more valuable than the average airline miles, which are worth almost 1.3 cents each, as a result.
+United miles are worth 1.29 cents each, on average.
+That means 10,000 United miles have a value of roughly $129.
+United miles are worth about the same as the the average airline miles, which are worth 1.36 cents each, as a result.

 It`s important to remember that the value of United miles depends on how they are redeemed.
 They have the most value when used for MileagePlus flights.
 In addition, one of the best ways to increase the number of United miles that you earn is to apply for a … read full answerUnited credit card.

-Airline credit cards can be worth it if you travel frequently with a certain airline.
-You’ll often get extra rewards for buying your tickets from that airline and may receive special perks like early boarding or free checked bags.
-You can also get general miles cards that aren’t partnered with any specific airline.
+Yes, airline credit cards are worth it if you travel frequently with a certain airline.
+You’ll often get extra rewards for buying your tickets from a specific airline and may receive special perks like early boarding or free checked bags.
+You can also get general travel cards that aren’t partnered with any specific airline.
 Those cards often provide more versatility and better overall value than airline-branded cards.
 Let’s look at some examples of both types.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.